Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Introduction

 We commence by revisiting the LTV and LTI channels, and then review the conventional TFMC modulation schemes in terms of their transmission strategy, pulse design principles, implementation methods, and performance over LTV channels.
-Then we discuss MC modulation schemes designed for ESDD channels.
-We characterize the \emph{time-varying property} of the DD domain impulse response of the channel, and propose an impulse function based transmission strategy for ESDD channels, which requires a pulse orthogonal with respect to the delay and Doppler resolutions of the ESDD channel, namely the DDOP.
-Next, we take an in-depth look into the DDOP's characteristics and the corresponding ODDM modulation for unveiling its unique IO relation over ESDD channels.
+Then we discuss MC modulation schemes designed for the ESDD channel.
+We characterize the \emph{time-varying property} of the ESDD channel, and propose an impulse-function-based transmission strategy for it.
+Next, we take an in-depth look into the DDOP and show that it achieves orthogonality with respect to the fine time and frequency resolutions in the ESDD domain thus behaves like an impulse function.
+This allows us to unveil the unique input-output relation of the resultant ODDM modulation over the ESDD channel.
 Then, we point out that the conventional MC modulation design guidelines based on the WH frame theory can be relaxed without compromising its orthogonality.
-In particular, instead of the global (bi)orthogonality governed by the WH frame theory, the MC pulse design can be redefined by exploiting the WH \emph{subset} based \emph{sufficient} (bi)orthogonality.
-This new interpretation of the sufficient (bi)orthogonality actually relaxes the JTFR constraint of $\mathcal R\ge 1$ for (bi)orthogonal pulse design and leads to more general DDMC modulation schemes.
+In particular, instead of the global (bi)orthogonality governed by the WH frame theory, the MC pulse design can be redefined by exploiting the WH \emph{subset} based \emph{local or sufficient (bi)orthogonality}.
+This new interpretation of the local/sufficient (bi)orthogonality actually relaxes the JTFR constraint of $\Delta R\ge 1$ for (bi)orthogonal pulse design and leads to more general DDMC modulation schemes.
 This novel design guideline may open up opportunities for developing future waveforms required by new applications such as, \ac{isac}, high-mobility communications, etc.